IBM/db2forzosdeveloperextension-about/docs/working-with-sql/preparing-to-run-an-sql-statement.md

    - Highlight your SELECT statement, right-click anywhere in your SQL file and click **Run Selected SQL**.
 This option is useful for testing and debugging individual SQL statements.

-   - Use the Visual Studio Code [Command Palette]({{site.baseurl}}/2021/06/15/Running-commands-from-the-command-palette.html).
+   - Use the Visual Studio Code [Command Palette]({{site.baseurl}}/docs/tips-and-tricks/running-commands-from-the-command-palette.html).

-   The results are displayed in the **SQL Results** page that opens when the statement completes and stored in the **QUERY HISTORY** menu in ther right sidebar.
+   The results are displayed in the **SQL Results** page that opens when the statement completes and stored in the **QUERY HISTORY** menu in the sidebar.
 You can also save the results in a **.csv** file or in a spreadsheet.